ShiroHusin/Entropy_Simulation/Rules.md

-The goal of the problem is to model a random process.

-In version 1 rules of the problem are:
-1. A cell within the 2D grid can only take 2 discrete values 1 or 0.

-2. The number of 1s within the grid cannot change.
-This is an analogue of the 1st law of thermodynamics.

-3. An occupied cell (1) can move in a random direction to an empty cell (0) that is 1 unit away.

 In version 2 the rules of the problem are:
 1. A cell within the 2D grid can take any integer values ranging from 0 to 8.